-Cats have four breasts on each side of the tummy, visible as two rows of nipples, and tumours may occur in one or more.
-Four fifths of these tumours are unfortunately malignant cancers.
-Surgery to remove all the breast tissue on the affected side is usually recommended so that further lumps cannot grow on that side - which quite often happens if only the lump is removed.
-However, it is unlikely to stop the spread of cancer internally.
-If the growth is malignant, then spread to the lungs is common, so chest x-rays prior to surgery are advisable, although an early spread may not be visible.
+Dogs have five breasts on each side of the tummy, visible as two rows of nipples, and tumours may occur in one or more.
+About half of these tumours are benian, while the rest are malianant cancers.
+The choices for surgery are removal of the lump alone, or removal of some or all of the rest of the breast tissue.
+Removing more tissue does not appear to prevent internal spread of cancers.
+These often spread to the lungs, so chest x-rays are advisable prior to surgery, although early spread may not be visible.
+Spaying a bitch at or after breast surgery could reduce the chance of recurrence.